 About the Artist

-Tali is an Israeli-American artist based in Jersey City, New Jersey.
-She received her BFA in Painting and Art History at Mason Gross School of the Arts at Rutgers University.
-Tali is a member of the artist collective Vision Coven.
+Tali Rose Krupkin is an Israeli-American artist based in Jersey City, NJ.
+She received her Bachelor of Fine Arts in Painting and Art History at Mason Gross School of the Arts at Rutgers University.
 Recent exhibitions include a solo exhibition titled, "Not Your Daddy's Issues" at Orchard Street Paint Supply (Manhattan, NY) and a solo exhibition titled "Reclaimed Vision" at Mission 50 (Hoboken, NJ), as well as having works exhibited at With Intentions Holistic Studio (Lake Como, NJ), The Art House Gallery (Jersey City, NJ), Prime Gallery (Jersey City, NJ), Brooklyn Collage Collective (Brooklyn, NY) and US+U/Warburton Galerie (Yonkers, NY).
-She is a featured artist in Art Review City and her work has been published in OyeDrum, Riot and Roux, and The Pandemic Post, They Call Us, and Suboart Magazine.
+She is a featured Artist in Art Review City and her work has been published in OyeDrum, Riot and Roux, The Pandemic Post, They Call Us, and Suboart Magazine.